bloomsburyai/cape-client/docs/source/ctrl_f_tutorial.rst

 `query` is the string of the question you want answered.

-`token` is your **Answer Token** (not your Admin Token!).
+`token` is your **User Token** (not your Admin Token!).

 `document_ids` is an optional argument.
 It's a list of document IDs you want read when trying to find the answer to your question.
 If you don't know, or don't care, which document your answer comes from you can set this to `None`.

 `source_type` is another optional argument.
-We don't go into it here, but there are two ways you can answer questions with Cape API - the first is by reading documents, but occassionally the right answer isn't found.
+We don't go into it here, but there are two ways you can answer questions with Cape API - the first is by reading documents, but occasionally the right answer isn't found.
 Using something called a **Saved Reply** you can manually override our reading AI.
 Since we aren't interested in this behaviour for this tutorial we are going to explicitly set this parameter to `document` which means 'only get answers by reading documents'.

 `number_of_items` is the number of answers you want returned.
 Our reading AI will try to find this number of answers in the documents, and will return a sorted list of all those it thinks are good enough.

-And what is returned?
-A list of 'Answers', where each answer is a python dictionary containing lots of useful information.
+And what is an **Answer** object?
+Each **Answer** is a Python dictionary containing lots of useful information.
 A sample Answer will look something like this::

     {
          'text': 'This is the answer text',
          'confidence': 0.88,
          'sourceType': 'document',
          'sourceId': '8dce9e4841fc944b120f7c5a31ea4dd73bfe41258206af37d5d43a2c74ab27c9',
          'startOffset': 0,
          'endOffset': 100
     }

 Again, let's go through these attributes in turn to make sure we understand what's going on.

 ``text`` is the raw string that the AI thinks is the answer to your query.

 ``confidence`` is a float between 0 and 1 that represents how confident the AI is with this answer.
-This is primarily for comparison purposes (i.e. you can compare different answers) - it shouldn't viewed as a probability (in the sense that 0.8 does not mean the model is right 8 times out of 10 when this confidence is present).

 ``sourceType`` tells you what type of object contained the answer.
-In this tutorial this key will always be 'document'.
+In this tutorial the ``sourceType`` key will always be 'document'.

 ``sourceId`` is the ID of the document that contained the answer.